Careers Home

 F4.2 Medium navigation 1 Hero CTA "FIND A JOB" is undersized and white-on-image

 The page's entire reason for existing is to drive job applications.
-The primary CTA in the hero is a small (~120×40) outline button, white-on-image, competing for visibility against the busy hero image behind it.
+The primary CTA in the hero is a small white-on-image outline button competing for visibility against the busy hero image behind it.
+We don't have a touch-target violation logged for this button (it appears to pass the 44 px minimum), but it reads visually weak relative to the page's intent.

 Cross-page findings that apply here

 These are component-level findings catalogued in the Cross-page findings view.
-Each appears on multiple pages; fixing the component delivers the fix everywhere.
+Each is observed on multiple pages, so they're worth highlighting separately from page-specific issues.

 C-CAROUSEL.1 High touch P01P04 3 Slick.js pagination dots are 20×20 px (sub WCAG AA touch minimum)